bludit/documentation-english/content/how-to-schedule-content/index.md

 <!-- Position: 4 -->
 <!-- Date: 2017-08-24 22:00:00 -->
 ---
-You can prepare a page and schedule it to be published on your web site at a different date.
+You can prepare a page and schedule it to be published on your website at a different date.

 To schedule:
 1. Create a new page, click on **New content** on the left sidebar.